-IP address the rule applies to.
+Item Description Source IP address the rule applies to.
 Use IPv4 address in IPv4 Firewall Configuration and IPv6 address in IPv6 Firewall Configuration.
-H Destination IP address the rule applies to.
-Use IPv4 address in IPv4 Firewall Configuration and IPv6 address in IPv6 Firewall Configuration.
-Protocol S Specifies the protocol the rule applies to: all - The rule applies to all protocols.
-TCP - The rule applies to TCP protocol.
+Destination Destination IP address the rule applies to.
+Use IPv4 address in IPv4 Firewall Configuration and IPv6 address in IPv6 Firewall Configuration .
+Protocol Specifies the protocol the rule applies to: all - The rule applies to all protocols. • TCP - The rule applies to TCP protocol.
 UDP - The rule applies to UDP protocol.
 GRE - The rule applies to GRE protocol.
 ESP - The rule applies to ESP protocol. • ICMP/ICMPv6 - The rule applies to ICMP protocol.
-In IPv6 Firewall Configuration there is the ICMPv6 option. • , , The target port numbers.
+In IPv6 Firewall Configuration there is the ICMPv6 option.
+Target Port(s) The target port numbers.
 Enter the initial and final port numbers separated by the hyphen mark.
 One static port is allowed as well.
 Action Specifies the rule - the type of action the router performs: allow - The router allows the packets to enter the network. deny - The router denies the packets from entering the network.
-Description [ Description of the rule.
+Description Description of the rule.

-Table 32: Forwarding filtering
+Table 29: Forwarding filtering